The Ghost Lab - How Bigfoot Hunters, Mediums, and Alien Enthusiasts Are Wrecking Science (ebok) av Matthew Hongoltz-Hetling

 189,-

 A surprising and compelling journey into the business of paranormal investigation, and the state of scientific literacy in America.
-In 2010, in a small New Hampshire town, next door to a copy center and framing shop, a ghost lab opened.
+In 2010, a sleepy small-town business plaza in rural New Hampshire rented space to an unusual tenant: a ghost laboratory.
 The Kitt Research Initiative’s mission was to use the scientific method to document the existence of spirits.
-Founder Andy Kitt was known as a straight-shooter; and was unafraid — perhaps eager — to offend other paranormal investigators by exposing the fraudul…
+Founder Andy Kitt was known as a straight-shooter; and was unafraid — perhaps eager — to offend other paranormal investigators by exp…

 Andre har også kjøpt